guy-liu/yith-giftdrop/README.md

 In addition, it has a capability to perform a proof of concept test by uploading a simple php script with a randomly generated name.
 The script contains a simple echo command, which when requested is used to confirm code execution.
 As the uploaded file will remain on the server, the randomly generated file name will help reduce the chance of the file being requested by others and also the script would not cause any harm to the server.

 The tool can also be used to exploit this vulnerability.
 The default attack is to upload a simple PHP web shell.
 This can be used to execute further OS commands, including reverse shells.
-For more "interesting" scenarios you can specify a custom payload as well as custom file names to bypass further server side restrictions.
+For more "interesting" scenarios you can specify a custom payload as well as custom file names to bypass further server-side restrictions.

 ## Installation